ibexa/documentation-developer/docs/guide/service_container.md

 # Service container

-A service container (aka Dependency Injection Container, DIC) is a special object that facilitates dependency resolution.
+The service container is a special object that facilitates dependency resolution.
 It is based on the [dependency injection design pattern](http://en.wikipedia.org/wiki/Dependency_injection).

-Dependency injection proposes to inject all needed objects and configuration into your business logic objects (known as **services**).
+Dependency injection proposes to inject all needed objects and configuration into your business logic objects (known as services).
 It avoids the massive use of singletons, global variables or complicated factories and makes your code much more readable and testable.

 The main issue with this pattern is how to resolve the dependencies for your services.